HewlettPackard/oneview-ansible-collection/roles/oneview_os_deployment_server/README.md

 Manage OneView OS Deployment Server resources.

 #### Synopsis
  Provides an interface to manage OS Deployment Server resource.
-Can create, update, or delete scopes, and modify the scope membership by adding or removing resource assignments.
+Can create, update, or delete OneView OS Deployment Server resources.

 #### Requirements (on the host that executes the module)
   * python >= 3.4.2